tempertemper/www.tempertemper.net/src/site/posts/2022-09-02--minimum-focus-appearance-explained.md

 title:  Minimum focus appearance explained
 intro: There's some great stuff coming up in WCAG 2.2, but there's one rule that's particularly difficult to understand, so here it is in a bit more detail.
 date: 2022-09-02
+updated: 2022-09-22
 tags:
     - Accessibility
 ---

 There's some great stuff coming up in version 2.2 of the Web Content Accessibility Guidelines (WCAG), but there's one rule that's particularly difficult to understand: [2.4.11 Focus Appearance (Minimum)](https://www.w3.org/TR/WCAG22/#focus-appearance-minimum).

-WCAG says:

-> When user interface components receive keyboard focus, all of the following are true:
->
-> - Contrasting area: There is an area of the focus indicator that has a contrast ratio of at least 3:1 between the colors in the focused and unfocused states.
-> - Minimum area: The contrasting area is at least as large as:
->     - Outline: the area of a 1 CSS pixel thick perimeter of the unfocused component, or
->     - Shape: the area of a 4 CSS pixel thick line along the shortest side of a minimum bounding box of the unfocused component, and no thinner than 2 CSS pixels.
-> - Adjacent contrast: The contrasting area also has a contrast ratio of least 3:1 against adjacent colors in the focused component, or the contrasting area has a thickness of at least 2 CSS pixels.
-> - Not fully obscured: The item with focus is not entirely hidden by author-created content.

-There's a *lot* packed in there!
 I cover it in my [over-simplified explanation of WCAG 2.2](/blog/wcag-2-2-in-language-i-can-understand), but this is one where it's worth going into more detail.

 ## What the rule applies to

-The rule applies to 'interface components', which means:
+The rule applies to 'user interface components', which means:

 - form fields
 - links
 - buttons

 Essentially, any element you typically interact with.

-This can also include things like [horizontally-scrolling tables](/blog/accessible-responsive-tables).
+<i>Note: this can also include things like [horizontally-scrolling tables](/blog/accessible-responsive-tables).</i>

 ## Indicator style